 Riada Asimovic Akyol

-Riada Asimovic Akyol is a Bosnian journalist based in Washington D.C., creator and host of audio and video podcast “Dignified Resilience.”
+Riada Asimovic Akyol is is a contributing editor at New Lines.
+She is a Bosnian journalist based in Washington D.C., creator and host of audio and video podcast “Dignified Resilience.”
 Her work has appeared in The New York Times, The Atlantic, Foreign Policy, Al-Jazeera, Al-Monitor, The Nation.
 Her work focuses on politics, religion and gender.

 Latest from Riada Asimovic Akyol